-Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 37 A reliable water source for process plant operations and ancillary uses will be generated by maximizing the rate of water recycled to the process plant.
-Water demands are expected to be met by capturing and reusing the effluents and contact water within the site footprint.
-The Process Plant became operational in Q4 2017.
-Due to construction delays with the Mine Rock Pond plant process water was taken from the open pit in 2017.
-Moving into 2018 the majority of water will be taken from the Mine Rock Pond and recycled in the WMP.
-The Operational Environmental Compliance Approval # 5178 9TUPD9 outlines the water recycled system for the project.
-38 Water will be taken from the Pinewood River for the purpose of developing an initial water inventory, only during the construction phase.
-NG does not intend to take water directly from the Pinewood River thereafter, except possibly for contingency purposes.
-In 2017, water was taken from the Pinewood River to develop the initial water inventory in the Water Management Pond.
-The water taking commenced on April 26, 2017 and continued through to November 7, 2017, dependent on minimum threshold flows in the Pinewood River and other Permit to Take Water Conditions.
-A total of 921,339 m3 was taken from the Pinewood River during 2017 to develop the initial water inventory.
-As 2017 was a dry year, it may be necessary to take water from the Pinewood River during the 2018 Spring Freshet as the initial water inventory volume was not met in 2017.
-After the initial water inventory volume is met, water taking from the Pinewood River would be on a contingency basis.
-39 Water recycle will be maximized, using approximately 100% water recycle for the processing plant water supply.
+Condition/ Tracking # cking # Date Completed (where applicable) 2017 37 38 Water will be taken from the Pinewood River for the purpose of developing an initial water inventory, only during the construction phase.
+NG does not intend to take water directly from the Pinewood River thereafter, except possibly for contingency purposes. ory, April 26, 2017 and continued through to November 7, 2017, dependent on 39 Water recycle will be maximized, using approximately 100% water recycle for the processing plant water supply.
 The Process Plant became operational in Q4 of 2017.
 Due to construction and permitting delays the use of the Mine Rock Pond as the water supply source for the plant wasn't available so water for processing was taken from the open pit and was recycled during processing.
 Moving into 2018 the Mine Rock Pond will become a source for process water and water recycle will occur between the plant and the Water Management Pond.

-Description Status 2017 Date Completed (where applicable) 2017 Local area lakes will not be used for process water supply for the RRM.
+Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 40 Local area lakes will not be used for process water supply for the RRM.
 The Rainy River Mine was designed to not require the need for process water supply to be taken from area lakes.
 This commitment was in compliance during 2017.
-All process reagents and materials, and wastes, will be handled and stored responsibly, according to supplier and safety guidance, regulatory requirements and industry best practices.
+41 All process reagents and materials, and wastes, will be handled and stored responsibly, according to supplier and safety guidance, regulatory requirements and industry best practices.
 During 2017 process reagents, materials and wastes were handled in the following manner; Construction Contractors; Had designated storage areas and appropriate containment for used oil and other hazardous materials associated with mechanical repairs and maintenance to heavy equipment.
 Construction contractors were registered with the governments Hazardous Waste Information Network (HWIN) and were responsible for the transportation of hazardous waste off site using qualified hauling companies.
 New Gold Staff would occasionally inspect these storage areas to ensure appropriate storage methods where being implemented.
 Mill Operations; All reagents used in ore processing are stored in dry storage facilities either within the mill or adjacent buildings.
 All reagents shipped to site are conducted by licenced transportation companies.
 When products arrive on site they are offloaded by New Gold operators who have obtained Transportation of Dangerous Goods Training.
-Site Wide In 2016 New Gold implemented a process where all new materials being purchased by the company undergo a review of the Material Safety Data Sheets Local area lakes will not be used for process water supply for the RRM.
-All process reagents and materials, and wastes, will be handled and stored responsibly, according to supplier and safety guidance, regulatory requirements and industry Local area lakes will not be used for process water supply for the RRM.
-The Rainy River Mine was designed to not require the need for process water supply for the RRM.
-The Rainy River Mine was designed to not require the need for process water supply for the RRM.
-During 2017 process reagents, materials and wastes were handled in the following manner; During 2017 process reagents, materials and wastes were handled in the following manner; Construction Contractors; Had designated storage areas and appropriate containment for used oil and other hazardous materials associated with mechanical repairs and maintenance to heavy equipment.
-Construction contractors were registered with the governments Hazardous Waste Information Network (HWIN) and were responsible for the transportation of hazardous waste off site using qualified hauling companies.
-New Gold Staff would occasionally inspect these storage areas to ensure appropriate storage methods where being implemented.
-Mill Operations; All reagents used in ore processing are stored in dry storage facilities either within the mill or adjacent buildings.
-All reagents shipped to site are conducted by licenced transportation companies.
-When products arrive on site they are offloaded by New Gold operators who have obtained Transportation of Dangerous Goods Training.
-Site Wide In 2016 New Gold implemented a process where all new materials being
+Site Wide In 2016 New Gold implemented a process where all new materials being purchased by the company undergo a review of the Material Safety Data Sheets.
+In 2016 New Gold implemented a process where all new materials being purchased by the company undergo a review of the Material Safety Data Sheets by the New Gold Environmental Department prior to being brought to site.
+The